Selangor State Legislative Assembly

 The Selangor State Legislative Assembly (Dewan Negeri Selangor) is the unicameral state legislature of the Malaysian state of Selangor.
 The State Assembly is composed of 56 members representing single-member constituencies throughout the state.
-Elections are held no more than five years apart, and by Malaysian political convention, are conducted simultaneously with elections to the federal parliament and other state assemblies (except Sabah and Sarawak).
+Elections are held no more than five years apart, and by Malaysian political convention, are conducted simultaneously with elections to the federal parliament and other state assemblies.

 It convenes at the Sultan Salahuddin Abdul Aziz Shah Building in the capital Shah Alam.
 Since 2008, Assembly proceedings have been broadcast live on the internet.